 12. In the MAP Views panel click the Extras layer and drag it into the world MAP View.

 The Extras layer is moved to the coordinate system of the world MAP View.
-It is immediately transformed from Robinson to WGS 84 coordinate system and aligns with the data in the world_area layer.
+It is immediately transformed from Robinson to the WGS 84 coordinate system and aligns with the data in the world_area layer.

 Edit layer names using search and replace

 13. In the MAP Views panel option menu, click Layer Name Search & Replace.

 14. In the Find what box, type _area.
 In the Replace with box, type _layer.
 Click the OK button.

 The text _area is replaced with _layer in the name of all applicable layers.